Wilderness Therapy for Families From Arkansas

 Located just outside of Asheville, North Carolina, Trails Carolina provides the perfect surroundings for a truly transformative experience for teens from Arkansas.
 Many Arkansas teens come to wilderness therapy programs like Trails feeling like they will never get the most out of their lives.

 Many struggling teens who attend Trails Carolina Wilderness Therapy struggle with issues like depression, anxiety, and disruptive behaviors.
-At Trails Carolina, these emotional and behavioral struggles are addressed in a positive, meaningful way through proven therapeutic practices such as experiential therapy, equine therapy, and family therapy.
+At Trails Carolina, these emotional and behavioral struggles are addressed in a positive, meaningful way through proven therapeutic practices such as experiential therapy, equine relational programming, and family therapy.

 Removing distractions such as social media and video games from your struggling child’s life during their time at wilderness therapy can help them focus on how their behaviors affect others.
 Being surrounded by peers who have gone through similar experiences as your teen creates a built in support system during this process.
 Struggling teens who attend Trails Carolina wilderness therapy have come out of the process with life-long friends.